raspberrypilearning/comic-character/en/step_8.md

 --- task ---

-Update the `currentHeroIndex` by storing its' current position + the direction.
+Update the `currentHeroIndex` by holding its' current position + the direction.

 --- code ---
 ---